The Long Range Facilities Plan is a framework to guide facilities planning throughout the District.

 Your input matters to us!

 In addition to hearing from members of school communities at meetings of the Facilities Planning Committee and via email (LRFP@vsb.bc.ca), two public information sessions will take place to gain further feedback about the draft Plan and it’s 17 recommendations.
-At these the sessions staff will be available to answer questions and trustees will have small group discussions with attendees.
+Information boards from the public information sessions are available here.

-A survey summary report will be provided to trustees, including all comments submitted along with information from the feedback sessions, email comments and delegation presentations at the committee meetings.
-This information will also be posted to this page.
+On May 15, 2019, A survey summary report will be provided to trustees at the Facilities and Planning Committee, including all comments submitted along with information from the feedback sessions, email comments and delegation presentations at the committee meetings.